orochigalois/Code-Challenge-PHP-Fundamental/README.md

 ## UnitTest
-This project use phpunit, please run
+This project is using phpunit, please run these lines in terminal:
 ```
 ./vendor/bin/phpunit tests/FunctionTest.php
 ```